-Admittedly, I’ve never been big on productivity hacks and tricks.
+I’ve never been big on productivity hacks and tricks.
 Instead, I keep things pretty simple.
-I take a look at my planner (yes, a real paper planner—not my phone), jot down a list of things I want to get done that day, and then start hustling.
+I take a look at my planner, jot down a list of things I want to get done that day, and then start hustling.

-But, after hearing so much chatter about the Pomodoro Technique, I figured I should at least do my due diligence and give it a try.
-I listened to so many different people rant and rave about how it helped them greatly improve their focus and increase their productivity.
-So, I thought testing it out couldn’t hurt—and, if all went well, maybe I’d even identify a new tactic for tackling my never-ending to-do list.
+But after hearing so much chatter about the Pomodoro Technique, I figured I should give it a try.
+So many different people have raved to me about how it helped them jumpstart their focus and boost their productivity.
+So I thought testing it out couldn’t hurt—and, if all went well, maybe I’d even identify a new tactic for tackling my never-ending to-do list.

 The idea behind the technique is that the timer instills a sense of urgency.
 Rather than feeling like you have endless time in the workday to get things done and then ultimately squandering those precious work hours on distractions, you know you only have 25 minutes to make as much progress on a task as possible.

-Additionally, the forced breaks help to cure that frazzled, burnt-out feeling most of us experience toward the end of the day.
-It’s impossible to spend hours in front of your computer without even realizing it, as that ticking timer reminds you to get up and take a breather.
+The periodic forced breaks help to lessen that frazzled, burnt-out feeling most of us experience toward the end of the day.
+With this technique, you haven’t spent hours in front of your computer without even realizing it.
+Instead, that ticking timer reminds you to get up and take a breather.

-If I’m being perfectly honest, I anticipated not liking this technique at all.
+If I’m being perfectly honest, I’d anticipated not liking it at all.
 I’m the type of person who tends to sit in front of her computer and hammer out four hours of work without so much as a bathroom break.
 So the premise didn’t seem like it would mesh well with me.
 But I went for it anyway.

 Because I was so used to working in those long chunks of time (during which I thought I was being productive), the idea of splitting up my workday and—gasp!—wasting time on breaks seemed totally counterintuitive.
 How could working less actually help me accomplish more?